5 Bird Foraging Toys DIY

-Well, why not make your own bird toys?
+Well, why not make your own bird foraging toys, DIY?
 Take the guess work out of buying, save money and your peace of mind!
 It's really not difficult to do and takes very little time.

 1. A Hanging Chinese Finger Trap Toy:

 Do you remember using these toys as a child?
 To make this toy you're going to have to buy a package of these Finger Traps, which are not at all expensive at all.
 You can either put dried fruit or nuts directly into the trap and wrap the trap in some kind of bird-safe paper, for an added challenge.
 Then, using safe, simple raffia, hang it inside your bird's home for a cheap bird foraging toy DIY.
 This one is especially good for smaller birds that might have trouble getting through thicker cardboard.